ThomasAstley/ortho-graph/README.md

 ### Graph

-A graph ‘G’ is a set of nodes 'n' connected by edges 'e': G = (n, e)
+A graph ‘G’ is a set of nodes 'n' connected by directional edges 'e': G = (n, e)

 #### Synonyms